Fairness via Independence: A (Conditional) Distance Covariance Framework: Abstract

 \section{Abstract}

-We bridge fairness gaps from a statistical perspective by selectively utilizing either conditional distance covariance or distance covariance statistics as measures to assess the independence between predictions and sensitive attributes.
-We enhance fairness by incorporating sample (conditional) distance covariance as a manageable penalty term into the machine learning process.
+We explore fairness from a statistical perspective by selectively utilizing either conditional distance covariance or distance covariance statistics as measures to assess the independence between predictions and sensitive attributes.
+We boost fairness with independence by adding a distance covariance-based penalty to the model's training.
 Additionally, we present the matrix form of empirical (conditional) distance covariance for parallel calculations to enhance computational efficiency.
 Theoretically, we provide a proof for the convergence between empirical and population (conditional) distance covariance, establishing necessary guarantees for batch computations.
 Through experiments conducted on a range of real-world datasets, we have demonstrated that our method effectively bridges the fairness gap in machine learning.
+Our code is available at \url{https://github.com/liuhaixias1/Fair_dc/}.